BobbyBooShay/Blockchain-API-PHP-Class/README.md

 All `$options` are *optional*. `from` defaults to nothing, `shared` defaults to false, `fee` defaults to 50000 (0.0005), `note` defaults to nothing.
 Returns a message like "Sent 0.1 BTC to 1Gp4K5AnNmT6tdSt5Hv5EArsBBWQi169Ks", the transaction hash and an additional notice like "Some funds are pending confirmation and cannot be spent yet (Value 0.001 BTC)".

+*Divide satoshi by X to get btc and multiply btc by X to get satoshi (Where X = 100,000,000).
+The fee is added to the amount you want to send and debited from the wallet.
+So if you are sending 100,000 satoshi with a fee of 50,000 then 150,000 will be removed from your wallet.*

 ```php
 require_once("blockchain.php");